 Stay in a major hotel and ask when booking if you can reserve seats on the airport transfer bus for your return journey to the airport.

 The Holiday Inn Golden Mile, the Kowloon Hotel, and the Park Hotel all have this bus service.
 Together with Langham Hong Kong, Royal Pacific Hotel, and the InterContinental Grand Stanford.
 But check with your hotel when booking, as this is subject to change.

 The service costs around USD$20 per person.

-The most expensive option for 2 people travelling together is to take a taxi from your hotel to the airport.
+The most expensive option for two people traveling together is to take a taxi from your hotel to the airport.
 Ask your hotel concierge to organize a taxi for you.
-The journey is about 30 minutes and will cost around USD$40.
+The journey is about 30 minutes and will cost around USD $40.

 We would love to hear from you

 We invite you to leave a comment if you found the article helpful or need us to cover an angle we missed.